The contact page is often one of the least considered parts of a website.

 The contact page is where a lot of marketing effort either pays off or quietly leaks away.

-That is why contact page optimisation matters.
+That’s why contact page optimisation pays off.

 Clear calls to action, visible reassurance, smooth mobile usability, simple forms and accurate measurement all help more of the right people take the next step.